Complete this short form to download the PRPIL Information pack

 Your Instructional Consultant trained by Class Measures will be an experienced educator and/or administrator with a minimum of three years teaching experience, and hold a Professional license in Massachusetts, at least a Master’s Degree and/or National Board Certification.
 They are there to observe a teacher’s ability to demonstrate competence in a selection of elements from the Professional Standards for Teachers using the Candidate for Assessment of Performance Process (CAP).

-Your Instructional Consultant and mentor will each observe you two times in your classroom.
+Your Instructional Consultant and mentor will each observe you five times in your classroom, virtually or in person.
 Observations are one class period in length and are each based on specific standards based on the Candidate Assessment of Performance (CAP).

-The Instructional Consultant observations are announced, and the mentor’s observations are unannounced.
+The three Instructional Consultant observations are announced, and the mentor’s two observations are unannounced.

-All teachers in PRPIL are required to compile a portfolio of forms and evidence demonstrating competence in a selection of elements from the professional standards for teachers.
-At the end of the program, your portfolio is submitted to the Class Measures office for review.
+All teachers in PRPIL are required to compile an ePortfolio of evidence demonstrating competence in a selection of elements from the professional standards for teachers.
+At the end of the program, your ePortfolio is submitted to Class Measures via the portal for review.